geekarist/tnpr/ARCHITECTURE.md

 This package contains TNPR's source code (`tnpr` subpackage) and a custom framework (`afk` subpackage).

 `afk` is a lightweight framework on which Android apps can be based.
 It also contains reusable classes and functions.

+Why extract these classes as a custom framework?
+Everytime I create a new Android app, I create or copy/paste these classes.
+So I thought it would be appropriate to code them once and reuse them later.
+NB: for now `me.cpele.afk` is part of TNPR, but in the future it will be distributed separately.

 It contains: